 What is opisthotonus?

-Opisthotonus is a condition in which a child's body spasms in a posture of extreme hyperextension and stiffness with their head and heels arched backwards.
+Opisthotonus is a condition in which a child's body spasms in a posture of extreme hyperextension and stiffness with his or her head and heels arched backwards.
 This posturing can be triggered by movements such as a caregiver's attempts to hold or feed the child or even by a light touch.
-This makes it difficult to care for the child or to place them in a car seat.
-This condition is most often seen in children whose brain was without oxygen for a prolonged period of time.
+This makes it difficult to care for the child or to place him or her in a car seat.
+This condition is most often seen in children whose brains were without oxygen for a prolonged period of time.
 It has also been seen in children with Dandy-Walker complex.
 It can be treated with muscle relaxant medications.

 The diagnosis of a headache is made with a careful history and physical examination.
 Additional tests such as blood tests, MRI, MRA, or CT scan may be performed to look for the cause of symptoms.
 Treatments for migraine headaches include resting in a quiet and dark environment, avoiding known triggers, stress management, dietary changes and exercise.
 Medications may be prescribed by the child's physician to treat the pain (rescue medications), stop headaches in progress (abortive medications) or reduce the number of headaches (preventive medications).